-Fairfield Union Local Schools recognizes that an effective educational program is one that provides opportunities for students to have some ability to structure their own learning.
-The intent of Educational Options is to allow educators, students, parents and others to work together to provide opportunities for students to learn in non-traditional settings and to study or intern with recognized experts in specific fields.
+Fairfield Union Local Schools recognizes that an effective educational program provides opportunities for students to have some ability to structure their learning.
+Educational Options intend to allow educators, students, parents, and others to work together to provide opportunities for students to learn in non-traditional settings and to study or intern with recognized experts in specific fields.
 Independent study, distance learning, tutoring, educational travel, mentoring, and study abroad are examples of experiences that the Board may view as credit flexibility options provided for within this policy.
 Costs that may be associated with a student's Educational Option Plan are assumed by the student and his/her parent/guardian.
 If approval of an Educational Option Plan is denied, the student may appeal the decision to the Superintendent in writing within 5 days of the denial.